NeatsTopFoo/Cirno_TV-And-Friends/README.md

 - Follow the steps outlined in **Installing this mod** again.

 ## Credits
-- The Cirno_TV & Friends mod is a collaborative effort between [DaemonTsun](https://bsky.app/profile/daemontsun.bsky.social) & [NοpeTooFast](https://bsky.app/profile/nopetoofast.bsky.expert), additionally with some idea and art contributions from the Cirno_TV community discord.
+- The Cirno_TV & Friends mod is a collaborative effort between [DaemonTsun](https://bsky.app/profile/daemontsun.bsky.social) & [NοpeTooFast](https://bsky.app/profile/nopetoofast.bsky.expert), additionally with some idea and art contributions from the Cirno_TV community discord (Including emotes by [Solgryn](https://twitch.tv/solgryn) & [RadicalHighway](https://twitch.tv/radicalhighway)).
-- [Turpix](https://bsky.app/profile/turpix.bsky.social) for [the art](https://www.nexusmods.com/balatro/mods/114) used for the Stone Joker.
+- [Turpix](https://x.com/turpix_00) for [the art](https://www.nexusmods.com/balatro/mods/114) used for the Stone Joker.
-- This [Miku replacement mod](https://www.nexusmods.com/balatro/mods/223) for art used for the Chaos the Clown Joker.
+- Solgalestia for art used from their [Miku replacement mod](https://www.nexusmods.com/balatro/mods/223) for the Chaos the Clown Joker.
 - [Muddleee for art used for The Sun Tarot card](https://github.com/Muddieee/sun_is_sus).
 - The [Cardsauce](https://github.com/BarrierTrio/Cardsauce) mod for art used for the DNA Joker (The art itself appears to not be credited to any specific contributing artist), as well as code for changing the card that appears on the title screen.
-- Code for a certain custom Legendary Joker was based off of a similar Joker in the [Cryptid](https://github.com/MathIsFun0/Cryptid) mod.
+- Code for a certain custom Legendary Joker was based off of a similar Joker in the [Cryptid](https://github.com/SpectralPack/Cryptid) mod.
-- Code that changes the colours of the main menu vortex was based off of similar functionality in the [Trance](https://github.com/MathIsFun0/Trance) mod.
+- Code that changes the colours of the main menu vortex was based off of similar functionality in the [Trance](https://github.com/SpectralPack/Trance) mod.
-- [Aikoyori](https://bsky.app/profile/aikoyori.xyz), BreezeBuilder, Eremel, Somethimgcom515 and many other members of the Balatro modding community for help with code & troubleshooting code issues.
+- [Aikoyori](https://bsky.app/profile/aikoyori.xyz), BreezeBuilder, Eremel, Somethingcom515 and many other members of the Balatro modding community for help with code & troubleshooting code issues.
 - [Cirno_TV](https://www.twitch.tv/Cirno_TV/) for the art used for the Misprint Joker.
-- Credits are also included in in-game tooltips to any cards that are edited & added; Optionally disableable in the mod's config menu.
+- Credits are also included in in-game tooltips to any cards that are edited & added; Which are optionally disableable in the mod's config menu, which also contains a credits tab.